richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/ROADMAP.md

+# ⭐ Runtime Roadmap – SIRIUS LOCAL AI (v4.5.0 → v5.x → v6.x)

+This roadmap outlines the evolution of SIRIUS LOCAL AI from the **4.5.0 PRO** architecture
+into the **Unified Runtime 5.x** generation and the upcoming **Self‑Repair 6.x** era.

+All versions remain:
+- 100% offline
+- deterministic
+- identity‑aware
+- safe for households and children
+- fully local with optional Envoy fetch

+---

-# ⭐ 4.5 Version 4.5.0 PRO – System Intelligence Expansion (NEW)
+# ⭐ 4.5 Version 4.5.0 PRO – System Intelligence Expansion
 **Status:** Completed
 **Goal:** Expand the deterministic runtime with deeper system intelligence, faster triage, safer OS‑level actions, and improved UI automation.